 If you’re crafty, you know the tyranny of little things.
 Thrown into a box, it’s hard to find anything, which can lead to re-buying just because you can’t find what you need!
 Keeping supplies in a cloth bag is even worse because I can’t see what’s at the bottom.

 I love bread bags for keeping balls of yarn segregated and all of the things I need in my knitting bag tidy and organized.
 Works like a charm.

 I have quilt pieces separated, stacked, and sequestered in bread bags.
 It’s so beautiful, I hesitate making the quilt because I’ll have to spoil my artful organization.

-My grandsons and I use bread bags for everything you can imagine from markers to puzzle pieces, socks, sandals, board games and and toy parts.
-We keep precious things like rocks, leaves and twigs safe and secure in them, too.
+My grandsons and I use bread bags for everything you can imagine from markers to puzzle pieces, socks, sandals, board games, and toy parts.
+We keep precious things like rocks, leaves, and twigs safe and secure in them, too.

 Now and then I still pack lunches and find bread bags to be so much handier than zip-type bags (cheaper, too).
 They just work.

 Bread bags are perfect for breading or seasoning foods.
 Just put the breadcrumbs or seasoned flour into a bread bag, add the meat or vegetables, shake, and then proceed to bake or fry.